 See landfill guidelines for disposing of invasive weeds.

 Clean brush, logs and branches are accepted for mulch recycling at the landfill's Wood Yard.
 Please do not mix brush for chipping with other yard waste, as these materials are handled separately and can be dropped off in adjacent marked piles within the wood yard.
-Clean wood chips may also be dropped off in the wood yard's mulch pile.

 06.01.2025 Dane County launches food compost drop-off program, free for residents